CHRISILDAVID/IDEA_HUB/MIGRATION_AGENT_NOTES.md

 Next steps:
 1. Review MIGRATION_AGENT_NOTES.md for full migration plan and constraints
-2. Install Prisma dependencies and initialize Prisma
-3. Create the complete Prisma schema based on the documented design
-4. Run database migration
-5. Start implementing the authentication layer
+2. Start implementing Phase 5: Service Layer
-6. Migrate service layer functions one by one
+3. Migrate service layer functions one by one
-7. Update MIGRATION_AGENT_NOTES.md after each phase
+4. Update MIGRATION_AGENT_NOTES.md after each phase and the ## 🚀 Next Iteration Prompt at the end of every session

 Remember:
 - Maintain ALL frontend components, styles, and pages unchanged